Expanding horizons through a global perspective

 St Michael's Collegiate has developed a wide range of student exchange opportunities in Australia and around the world.
 Collegiate’s International Exchange program empowers the aims of the 9 ASPIRE program by promoting independence, responsibility, resilience and adaptability.
 Girls travel internationally usually in a small group, or, on rare occasions, individually.

-Students are invited apply for the Year 9 Exchanges in Week 6, Term 3 of Year 8, and the Year 10 exchanges in Week 6, Term 3 of Year 9.
+Students are invited apply for the Year 9 Exchanges in Week 6, Term 3 of Year 8, and the Year 10 Exchanges in Week 6, Term 3 of Year 9.
 Girls who are unsuccessful in their application for Year 9 Exchanges are encouraged to resubmit their application for Year 10 Exchanges.
-The application process consists of a written application form, an interview and a reference which is obtained from the applicant’s Pastoral Contact or Mentor.
-The Exchange Program is coordinated by the Coordinator of International Education.
+The application process consists of a written application form, an interview and a reference which is obtained from the applicant’s Mentor.
+The Exchange Program is coordinated by the International Exchange Coordinator.

 The dates for the different exchange opportunities are negotiated with the partner schools, usually during Term 4, although this can sometimes extend well into the following year.